khanhdang/mkdocs-site/docs/howwework.md

 ### Patents and Innovation
 In addition to publications, our lab actively contributes to technological innovation by **filing and securing patents** for novel ideas and technologies developed through our research.

----

-We look forward to supporting you on this exciting journey and helping you reach your full potential. **Welcome to the lab — welcome to the family!**